dsmHack/pi-515/src/pages/blog/2020-06-27-smash-bug-for-charity.md

 ---
 templateKey: blog-post
-title: Smash Bug for Charity!
+title: PI515 Code Jam Fundraiser
 date: 2020-06-27T18:53:37.568Z
 description: PI515 is hosting a new kind of code jam!
 The event will take place virtually on August 7th at 5pm CST.